 This topic covers how AI fits into learning, where it supports and where it undermines genuine understanding, practical guidance for developing a school AI policy, and strategies for talking to pupils and parents about responsible use — grounded in pedagogy, not panic.

-Free to subscribe.
-One edition every week — research, classroom strategies and school resources.
+One edition every week — research translated into practical strategies for the classroom, mentoring and pastoral settings.
 Unsubscribe any time.

 No spam.
 Ever.
 Your email stays private.